lastrust/community-modules/AccessControl/README.md

-# BZAccessControl Module
+# AccessControl Module

 ## Overview

-Using BZAccessControl Module, users can define multiple roles and manage the user access by the roles.
+Using AccessControl Module, users can define multiple roles and manage the user access by the roles.
 Users can create a new role identifier (AdminRole) that is used to grant, revoke, and check if the account has the role.
 You can connect the contract as the AdminRole using connectOtherContracts function.

 ## How to Use
 1. Deploy smart contract via `Bunzz`